-I also propose to provide for levy of additional duty of customs on TV sets imported as baggage.
+163. I also propose to provide for levy of additional duty of customs on TV sets imported as baggage.
 This increase would restrict the import of TV sets in baggage to some extent.
-The gain in revenue in the customs duties will be Rs.
-30 crore in a year.
+The gain in revenue in the customs dcties will be Rs.
+30 crores in a vear.

-I propose to increase the duty on air-conditioners and replace the existing duty by a specific duty to stop evasion.
+164. I propose to increase the duty on air-conditioners and replace the existing duty by a specific duty to stop evasion.
 It is proposed to levy a specific rate of duty of Rs.
-8,000 per air-conditioner up to 1.50 ton capacity.
+8000 per air-conditioner upto 1.5 tonne capacity.
 The rate would be Rs.
-10,000 per air-conditioner above 1.5 ton and up to 3 ton capacity and Rs.
-15,000 per air-conditioner thereafter up to a capacity of 7.50 ton.
-A uniform duty of 60 per cent ad valorem will now be levied on all parts and accessories of refrigerating and air-conditioning machinery.
-The duty on compressors for air-conditioners would be specific at Rs.
-4,000 per compressor.
+10,000 per air-conditioner above 1.5 tonnes and upto 3 tonnes capacity and Rs.
+15,000 per air-conditioner thereafter upto a capacity of 7.5 tonnes.
+A uniform duty of 60% ad valorem will now be levied on all parts and accessories of refrigerating and airconditioning machinery.
+The duty on compressors for airconditioners would be specific at Rs.
+4000 per compressor.
 As we are extending full MODVAT relief to the industry, I propose to dispense with all end use exemptions except for Government hospitals.
-The special scheme of relief to small-scale units in this sector will continue.
+The special scheme of relief to small scale units in this sector will continue.
 This measure will yield revenue of Rs.
-25 crore.
+25 crores.

-Copies of notifications giving effect to the changes in customs and excise duties effective from the 1 March 1986, will be laid on the Table of the House in due course.
+165. Copies of notifications giving effect to the changes in customs and excise duties effective from the 1st March, 1986, will be laid on the Table of the House in due course.

-Apart from the above proposals, I have proposed some amendments in the Finance Bill seeking to effect some changes in the new Customs and Excise Tariffs.
+166. Apart from the above proposals, I have proposed some amendments in the Finance Bill seeking to effect some changes in the new Customs and Excise Tariffs.
 These changes are based on the feedback we have had from the trade and industry as well as the field formations since the enactment of these two tariffs and generally seek to preserve the position that existed under the old tariffs.

-My proposals in respect of Customs and Excise duties outlined above are likely to yield additional revenue of Rs.
-499.92 crore from customs duties and Rs.
-253.78 crore from excise duties.
-The concessions and reliefs aggregate Rs.
-93.11 crore on the customs side and Rs.
-193.37 crore on the excise duty.
-The net additional revenue from customs duties, thus, would be Rs.
-406.81 crore and that from excise duties Rs.
-60.41 crore.
+167. My proposals in respect of Customs and Excise duties outlined above are likely to yield additional revenue of Rs.
+499.92 crores from customs duties and Rs.
+253 78 crores from excise duties The concessions and reliefs aggregate Rs.
+93.11 crores on the customs side and Rs.
+193.37 crores on the excise duty.
+The net additional revenue from customs duties thus would be Rs.
+406.81 crores and that from excise duties Rs.
+60.41 crores.
 In the excise duties, the Centre's share would be Rs.
-24.19 crore and that of States Rs.
-36.22 crore.
-In the total net additional yield of Rs.
-467.22 crore, Centre's share would be Rs.
-431.00 crore and that of the States Rs.
-36.22 crore.
+24.19 crores and that of States Rs.
+36.22 crores In the total net additional yield of Rs.
+467.22 crores Centre's share would be Rs.
+431.00 crores and that of the States Rs.
+36.22 crores.

-I had earlier mentioned that the Budget deficit at the existing rates of taxes would be Rs.
-4,095 crore.
+168. I had earlier mentioned that the Budget deficit at the existing rates of taxes would be Rs.
+4095 crores.
 The proposed tax measures, taken together with reliefs, are estimated to yield net additional revenue of Rs.
-445 crore to the Centre.
+445 crores to the Centre.
 This will leave an uncovered deficit of Rs.
-3,650 crore.
+3650 crores.
 In relation to the size of our economy and the stock of money, the deficit is reasonable and non-inflationary.
 It is also significantly lower than last year.